samcbride/technical-test/README.md

 I decided to write the technical test in React as I have recently been working with it through my coding bootcamp and thought it would lend well to this task.
 A recent project we worked on (a weather-app) helped me shape this tech test a great deal, as I felt that the structure of that project was quite similar to what I wanted to accomplish here.
 <br>

+### To get started:

+Clone the repo down and run `npm start` to fire up the React app.
+To run the tests run `npm test`.

+To fire up the mock-api and React at the same time I opened two separate terminal windows and ran `npm start` for React and `npm run start` for the Mock-API.
+Please note the Mock-API will not currently work as I separated the code into a commented-out file (_mock-api.js_) outside of the App.js file to tidy up the App.js file.

 ## Overview

 The files are separated into different sections for clarity and organisation (_components_, _tests_, _styles_, _data_).